 Keep in mind the following important caveats about usage and viewer data:

-- Bandwidth data for Wowza CDN on Fastly stream targets and VOD streams is available in near real-time.
+- Bandwidth data for Wowza CDN stream targets and VOD streams is available in near real-time.

 - If you try to generate a bandwidth report and receive the message, "Not enough data is available for the time period you selected," it could be due to the three-hour delay.
 Try again in a few hours.